Tanishq2209/Tanishq2209/README.md

 ## 📂 What You’ll Find Here

 Explore my repositories for projects in:
-- **Option Pricing Toolkit**
 - **Analysing Exchange Rates & Stock Market Indices relationships**

 Feel free to browse and explore my work!